ropensci/jstor/cran-comments.md

 * This is a fix addressing changes in readr (v2.0.0).
 Changes in readr where the reason for the check errors that led to the removal of `jstor` from CRAN.
-As the tests and checks noted above indicate, all errors have been resolved.
+As the tests and checks noted above indicate, all related issues have been resolved.

 * The notes regarding the links are spurious (jstor.org blocking access), as in previous submissions.